Forehead Contouring / Forehead Shaving

-To enhance the femininity and reduce masculinity of the facial features, forehead shaving or forehead compression and brow bone shaving are the most important procedures for the upper part of your face.
+To enhance the femininity and reduce masculinity of the facial features, forehead shaving or forehead contouring type III and brow bone shaving are the most important procedures for the upper part of your face.
 There are many differences between men’s and women’s foreheads.
 First is brow bossing, or a ridge of bone at the eyebrow level consisting of a frontal sinus which is in the middle and orbital rims above the eyes.
 Male foreheads are often sloped slightly backwards, also known as Samurai forehead.
 The expression of the masculine forehead can make one look harsh or “angry” constantly.
 In this procedure, the surgeon shaves the frontal sinus and orbital eye rims to reduce and adjust the forehead bone for a smooth and balanced appearance.

 |Male forehead||Female forehead|